-Why Ag for Life: Rural not-for-profit organizations have the capacity to create scalable, quality agriculture education/farm safety programs, but have been unable to rely on sustainable funding to provide these same programs in an ongoing manner, or to engage expert staffing to deliver the programs.
-Corporate Alberta wants to participate and support rural not-for-profits but no mechanism existed to allow the synergy and funds to provide a critical mass of effort in achieving a common goal.
-Ag for Life brings these two sectors, plus individuals wishing to participate, together for the benefit of not-for-profits, corporate Alberta and Alberta rural and urban communities.
+Why Ag for Life: No one organization, government department, commodity group or educational institution has the capacity to create scalable, quality agriculture education/farm safety programs, nor the ability to ensure sustainable funding to provide these same programs in an ongoing manner.
+It is also difficult to engage expert staffing to deliver the programs or to allow the synergy and funds to provide a critical mass of effort in achieving a common goal.
+Ag for Life is unique in bringing these elements and numerous sectors (corporate, not-for-profit, industry, individuals wishing to participate) together for mutual benefit.